Olauryn/Accenture-Social_Buzz/README.md

 ## DATA EXPLORATION
 7 datasets were given, **Profile, location, User, Reaction, ReactionType, Content, Sessions**, but for the question we want to answer, I used 3 datasets, **Reaction, Content, ReactionTypes** datasets.

-The ReactionType dataset contained three columns and a total of 16 rows.
+The ReactionType dataset contained three columns **Type,	Sentiment and	Score**, and a total of 16 rows.
 No data cleaning was carried out as the dataset was ready for use.

-The Reaction dataset contained three columns and a total of 2553 rows, no data cleaning was done as it was ready for use.
-No duplicates and blank values.
+The Reaction dataset contained 4 colummns **Content ID,	User ID,	Type and	Datetime** and a total of 2553 rows, The User ID was removed as the informaton was not needed.

-The content dataset  contained
+The content dataset  contained 5 columns, **ContentID, User ID,	Type,	Category and	URL**.
+Carrying out data cleaning process, the URL, ContentID and UserID columns were removed as they contained information not relevant for the analysis, empty rows were also removed from the dataset.

+Data joining was perfomed using SQL.

 ## DATA VISUALIZATION AND INSIGHTS